Divasatria100/Divasatria100/README.md

   <tr>
     <td width="65%" valign="top" align="justify">

 I’m a Software Engineering Technology student at Politeknik Negeri Batam.
-I enjoy building software, experimenting with new technologies, and learning how different parts of a system work together.
+I enjoy building software, exploring new technologies, and understanding how different parts of a system work together.

-My main interest is software engineering, especially web and mobile development, system design, cloud computing, and DevOps.
-I’ve also been working with IoT and data processing through academic projects, which has given me the opportunity to explore software beyond traditional application development.
+My main interests are software engineering, web and mobile development, backend systems, system design, cloud computing, and DevOps.
+I’m particularly interested in how software can be designed beyond individual features, from the way components interact to how a system is developed, tested, and maintained.

-Most of the projects here come from things I’ve built while studying, experimenting, or trying to understand something new.
-Some are small experiments, while others are larger projects built with a team.
-I see each repository as part of my learning process and a record of how my skills continue to grow.
+Most of the projects here are things I’ve built while studying, experimenting, or working with others.
+Some are small experiments, while others are larger projects developed as part of a team.
+I use my repositories to document the things I build, the technologies I explore, and how my approach to software development continues to develop.

-I’m still learning, still experimenting, and still figuring out what kind of engineer I want to become.
-For now, I’m enjoying the process of building things and learning along the way.
+I also enjoy learning through collaboration, discussing ideas with others, and working on projects where I can learn something new along the way.

 If you’d like to connect or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/diva-satria-18159430a/).
     </td>